-This is the time of year when many law firms require their lawyers to develop a personal marketing or business development plan.
+This is the time of year that many law firms require their lawyers to develop a personal marketing or business development plan.
 Even if it is not required, most lawyers start thinking about their goals as the new year approaches.

-I am a big believer in writing down your plan.
-A lot of lawyers will tell me they have plans … but those plans are simply ideas in their heads.
+I am a big believer in writing down your annual plan.
+A lot of lawyers will tell me they have marketing plans … but those plans are simply ideas in their heads.
 Research by Dominican University of California has demonstrated that writing one’s goals enhances goal achievement; in other words, if you write down a goal, you are more likely to reach it.

-What’s in a Business Development Plan?
+What’s in a Lawyer Business Development Plan?

 Without getting mired in jargon, I recommend the following elements for a lawyer’s plan: